tiffanimarlowe/project_template/README.md

 ![Matrice 600](images/drone.png)

 The drone model we chose to base our prerequisites and assumptions on is the DJI Matrice 600 (matrice multiplication which is by pure coincidence the mathematics behind our Python simulation, no pun intended).
-The Matrice 600 model is built and used for professional users because it offers a high amount of documentation, precise location of coordinates due to its sensor layout (a prerequisite in unmanned/unmonitored flying), its ability to carry up to 5.5kg (12.1 lbs) and travel at speeds up to 40 knots.
+The Matrice 600 model is built and used for professional users because it offers a high amount of documentation, precise location of coordinates due to its sensor layout (a prerequisite in unmanned/unmonitored flying), its ability to carry up to 5.5kg (12.1 lbs) and ability to travel at speeds up to 40 knots.
 This capability translates to 40 mph when there is no wind.
 Due to its retractable landing gear, it could also carry light, oversized packages proving to be an excellent model for our simulations.

 For more information on the Matrice 600 drone technical specs, see: https://www.dji.com/matrice600